-Following on from our showcase of Outdoor Learning projects and funds throughout the UK, we recently spoke with the guys over at Buglife about outdoor learning and how attitudes towards it have changed over recent years.
+Following on from our showcase of outdoor learning projects and funds throughout the UK, we recently spoke with the guys over at Buglife about outdoor learning and how attitudes towards it have changed over recent years.

-Our interview with Buglife
+Our Interview with Buglife

 1. How do you think attitudes towards outdoor learning have changed over recent years?

 After a long period of risk-averse avoidance of outdoor learning, there is, at last, a movement towards recognising the value and benefits of outdoor classrooms though, unfortunately, the long period of deficit has led to a considerable skills and a confidence gap, which

 We recently spoke to Alexandra over at The Middle-Sized Garden about growing techniques, gardening tips, and effective seasonal gardening.
 Check out what Alexandra had to say below:

 1. What challenges have you faced owning a middle-sized garden?

 The biggest challenge is that the garden is big enough to be quite a lot of work, but not quite big enough to have everything you want in it.
 For example, we’d love to have a greenhouse, but would have to re-design a part of the garden to get it in.